talisein/dregarnuhr/README.md

 contents.
 (Internally a toc metadata is updated, but this html toc will need to be rewritten).
 - There is no omnibus option yet.
+- I don't have a mac to test the mac version on.
+Let me know if it works.

 # Examples
 The simplest invockation of dregarnuhr takes an input directory with your